fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 The code for the form can be found from <i>src/AddPatientModal/AddPatientForm.tsx</i> and some form field helpers can be found from <i>src/AddPatientModal/FormField.tsx</i>.

-Looking at the top of the <i>AddPatientForm.tsx</i> you can see we have created a type for our form values, called simply <i>PatientFormValues</i>.
-The type is a modified version of the <i>Patient</i> type, with the <i>id</i> and <i>entries</i> properties omitted.
+Looking at the top of the <i>AddPatientForm.tsx</i> you can see we have created a type for our form values, which we have simply called <i>PatientFormValues</i>.
+The type is a modified version of the <i>Patient</i> type with the <i>id</i> and <i>entries</i> properties omitted.
 We don't want the user to be able to submit those when creating a new patient.
 The <i>id</i> is created by the backend and <i>entries</i> can only be added for existing patients.

 ```js
 export type PatientFormValues = Omit<Patient, "id" | "entries">;
 ```

-Next we declare the props for our form component:
+Next, we declare the props for our form component:

 ```js
 interface Props {